Ayham-0010/Trial-Eligibility-Parsing-and-Prediction/README.md

 2. Inference.ipynb
 * Get your Hugging Face token with read permissions
+* Get your Groq API key for eligibility parsing
 * load the model
 * Set the input (patient and trial eligibiliity)
 * Run the inferance function